 Keep adding layers and smoothing them out.
 Everything should be very even.
 When you’re done, the driveway should have the same height overall, from the base of the driveway to the end of the driveway.

 The care that you put into planning is really important!
-Hopefully, our detailed guide will help you to create a gravel driveway which resists washing out.
-If you follow the steps that we've listed here, your gravel should stay put most of the time.
+Hopefully, our detailed guide will help you to create a gravel driveway that resists washing out.
+If you follow the steps that we’ve listed here, your gravel should stay put most of the time.
+Gravel driveways are typically more affordable than paved driveways, and they are less permanent, too, which can be a good thing in certain circumstances.

-If you want to build this type of driveway and keep it looking good over the long term, we recommend that you follow our tips today.
-We've used advice from the experts in order to help you construct a gravel driveway which will never wash out.
+If you want to build this type of driveway and keep it looking good in the long term, we recommend that you follow our tips today.
+We’ve used experts’ advice to help you construct a gravel driveway that will never wash out.
+If you’re going to hire a pro to build your gravel driveway, be sure to request gravel grids, as they definitely help to stop the washout.